ozmos/100-days-of-code/r1-log.md

 ###R1D87
 Spent most of the day working on a client's website using WordPress.
 Did some of the `D3.js` exercises in free code camp in the evening.

+###R1D88
+Finished the d3.js section of free code camp.
+Looking forward to the projects.

+###R1D88
+Very productive day.
+Spent about half the day trying to get a contact form to send to an Office 365 email.
+In the end set up SMTP with _SendGrid_.
+Still waiting back from the client to see if the tests were successful.
+Completed the JSON APIs and AJAX section of Free Code Camp.
+Now can start the data visualisation projects.
+Did a bit of my WordPress course and a bunch of _hackerRank_ algorithms.